-This proposal identifies the Division of Water and Waste Management at the West Virginia Department of Environmental Protection (DEP) as the most likely candidate fill the role as NHD steward.
-However, to meet this recommendation, substantial issues with regards to additional data development, software and GIS tool development, user training, agency support, and sustainable funding will need to be addressed.
+This proposal identifies likely candidates to fill the role of NHD steward.
+We recognize that to meet these recommendations, substantial issues with regards to additional data development, software and GIS tool development, user training, agency support, and sustainable funding will need to be addressed.